Kentucky lags well behind other states in achieving a high value delivery system.

 The KHC has been engaged in driving local healthcare value for over 15 years in Greater Louisville and Kentucky.
 Part of that work requires leveraging employers’ purchasing power and fostering multi-stakeholder collaboration to ensure patients receive high value care.

-We can driving health improvements through measurement alignment.
+We are driving health improvements through measurement alignment.

 Healthcare quality and cost measurement aims to provide better, more affordable care for individuals and the community.
 Measuring and incenting the right things is important but doing so requires experts to agree on what those things should be.